 The Z-stack settings under Objective Control will be used if the Enable Z-stack is checked.
 Z-stack names will be auto-generated.
 Tiling and Z-stacks can be used and the auto-generated names will reflect this.
+Configuring a Protocol with AF enabled and using a Z-stack will result in autofocusing at each z-slice level as the center of new AF range for that Step.

-Inserting new focus level Steps for a Protocol
+Inserting Steps in a Protocol

-In order to Insert additional images to be acquired at different focus levels, move to the desired new Z position and click Insert.
+Often the field of views that you desire to image are not in the center of a well-defined labware array such as a microplate.
+In cases where the microplate centers may be close but need to be adjusted, stepping to that Step and moving in X,Y, or Z to a desired location and clicking Change will move that individual image acquisition location for the Protocol.
+In those instances where the desired locations are not close to the default labware, a Center Plate labware is chosen and new locations/channels are Inserted.
 Inserting Steps will duplicate the name of the Step was inserted from.
 Edit this new Step name appropriately and click Change in order for that Step to be executed in the Protocol and to avoid confusion in the Protocol image file names.
 Steps with duplicate names will not be acquired.